 - Integrated Scenario Tools The Northwest Climate Science Center funded a project to create a coordinated set of climate, hydrology and vegetation scenarios called Integrated Scenarios of the Future Northwest Environment.
 Researchers at the University of Idaho developed tools to visualize data from that project.
 For example, for irrigated crops in the Northwest, the amount of water storage in the mountain snowpack and the timing of streamflows are key factors.
 Using the streamflow web tool, users can see graphs that project substantial drops in streamflow during June-August when irrigation demand peaks.

 There are many practices that could reduce agriculture’s carbon footprint and/or make it more adaptable to climate change.
 Many of these practices are being actively researched by regional researchers.
 Some practices of interest may include:

-Cover cropping 2014.
-Resource list by WSU Center for Sustaining Ag and Natural Resources; Small Farms Cover Cropping 2014.
-Resource list by WSU Small Farms Team.
-Both include many relevant publications relevant to cover cropping for orchards, irrigated vegetables, and small farms.
+- Cover cropping 2014.
+Resource list by WSU Center for Sustaining Ag and Natural Resources.
+Include many relevant publications relevant to cover cropping for orchards, irrigated vegetables, and small farms.
 Growing a cover crop that is tilled into the soil rather than harvested can help maintain or build soil organic carbon over time.

 - USDA ARS Grain Legume Genetics and Physiology 2014.
 Webpage by USDA ARS Grain Legume Genetics and Physiology Research Unit, with information on peas, lentils and chickpeas.